firebolt-db/firebolt-python-sdk/docsrc/index.rst

 Optional features
 ^^^^^^^^^^^^^^^^^^^

-By default, the Firebolt Python SDK uses the ``datetime`` module to parse date and datetime values, but this might be slow for large operations.
-In order to speed up datetime operations, its possible to use `ciso8601 <https://pypi.org/project/ciso8601/>`_ package.
+By default, the Firebolt Python SDK uses the ``datetime`` module to parse date and datetime values.
+For large operations involving date and datetime values, the Python SDK can achieve faster results by using the `ciso8601 <https://pypi.org/project/ciso8601/>`_ package, however this can cause installation issues in some cases.

 To install firebolt-python-sdk with ``ciso8601`` support, run ``pip install firebolt-sdk[ciso8601]``.